 The National Institute of Mental Health suggests the following tips to help someone who may be going through a crisis:

 - Ask them if they are thinking about committing suicide.
-Studies show that asking doesn’t increase risk.
+Studies show that asking doesn’t increased risk.

 - Keep them safe by staying nearby and eliminating means of committing suicide, such as knives, among other things, when possible.